 Further details of the site can be found here.

-In this the 75th anniversary year of the Battle of Britain, it is rather apt to include a mention of a further part of a Trail of major memorials.
-Another found in London outside the Ministry of Defence Building on the Northern Embankment, is that of the Battle of Britain.
+In this the 75th anniversary year of the Battle of Britain, it is rather apt to include a mention of a further part of a Trail of major memorials and monuments.
+Another found in London is outside the Ministry of Defence Building on the Northern Embankment, and is that of the Battle of Britain.

 The main and most significant section shows pilots as they ‘scramble’ to their waiting aircraft.
 Around this, are scenes referring to the women who helped not only in the factories and munitions works, but those who ferried the vital aircraft to their airfields.
 Other scenes depict: workers in a slit trench watching the battle rage overhead, the gunners defending the airfield, a dogfight, observers, mechanics and fitters all of whom worked tireless to keep the damaged aircraft flying.
 Further depictions show pilots at rest, drinking tea and relaxing telling tales of heroism and narrow escapes.
 A prominent picture that came out of the battle and the following blitz, was that of Saint Paul’s Cathedral standing proud of the smoke as all London burns around it.
 This too has been immortalised in bronze on another of the 14 scenes.